Prima Donna (Nine Muses album)

-Prima Donna (stylized as PRIMA DONNA) is the debut and only studio album by South Korean girl group Nine Muses, released on October 14, 2013 through Star Empire Entertainment.
+Prima Donna (stylized as PRIMA DONNA) is the only studio album by South Korean girl group Nine Muses, released on October 14, 2013, through Star Empire Entertainment.
 A majority of the album's production is by Han Jae-ho and Kim Seung-soo, also known as Sweetune, who have worked with the group since their 2011 single "Figaro".

 In September 2013, the group announced that they will be starting a new promotional cycle with their first full-length album after the chuseok holidays.
 The album's track list was revealed on September 26, 2013.
 Various teaser images and jacket photos for Prima Donna were released in the first week of October, along with an audio preview of all eleven tracks on October 9, 2013.
 The album debuted at number seven on the Gaon Albums Chart.

 Prima Donnas lead track, "Gun", contains retro influences with a western beat, featuring a brass and blues feel with an electronic guitar.
 The single charted on the Gaon charts at number sixteen.